 - We Gotta Get Out of This Place – The Animals

 - Young at Heart – Doris Day and Frank Sinatra

 - California Dreamin’ – The Mamas & The Papas

 When you have a lot of musicians amongst the guests, you can ask if they can jam and play at the retirement party.
 Perhaps, only having a couple of musical instruments available is enough for musicians to start jamming spontaneously with each other.
 Sometimes the best memories are the spontaneous actions that you didn’t prepare.

 7) Have a delicious retirement cake

 You can’t celebrate retirement without a retirement cake.
-You can organize beautiful cupcakes, a cake buffet, or a giant themed retirement cake.
+You can organize beautiful cupcakes, a cake buffet, or a themed retirement cake.
 It all depends on the theme of the party, the budget, and you or the retiree’s wishes.

 You can create a moment to cut the cake and start the retirement celebration or end the dinner party with a beautiful cake that’s also dessert.
 There are all sorts of ways to create a moment for the retirement cake.
 Because “a party without a cake is just a meeting.”
 Add some personal touches by putting a cake saying on the retirement cake that fits the party or personality of the retiree best.

 Nothing screams a party more than decorations.
 So to make the retirement party special, make sure to put effort into small details and decorations.
 If you plan to organize a themed retirement party, you can look for decorations that fit that theme.